August J Matteis, Jr.(202) 499-7910 firstname.lastname@example.org Download vCard

-- He is lead trial counsel for the whistleblowers in U.S. ex rel.
+- Augie is lead trial counsel for the whistleblowers in U.S. ex rel.
 Rigsby v.
 State Farm, 1:06-cv-00433, which was the first case in history in which a jury found that one of FEMA’s insurance companies intentionally defrauded the federal government.
-The case was appealed all the way to the U.S. Supreme Court and was affirmed 8-0in favor of the whistleblowing Rigsby sisters.
+The case was appealed all the way to the U.S. Supreme Court and was affirmed 8-0 in favor of the whistleblowing Rigsby sisters.

-- Augie was lead trial counsel in In re Outsidewall Tire Litigation, 09-cv-1217, a case in which he represented a U.S. inventor against two enormous tire conglomerates in China and Dubai.
+- Augie was lead trial counsel in In re Outsidewall Tire Litigation, 09-cv-1217, a case in which he represented a U.S. inventor against two tire conglomerates in China and Dubai.
 In this case, the foreign tire companies stole the inventor’s intellectual property and business plans related to specialized underground mining tires.
-Just eight months after meeting the plaintiff, Augie and his team obtained a $26 million jury verdict against the two companies in the Eastern District of Virginia forcopyright and trademark infringement, conversion and civil conspiracy.
+Just eight months after meeting the plaintiff, Augie and his team obtained a $26 million jury verdict against the two companies in the Eastern District of Virginia for copyright and trademark infringement, conversion and civil conspiracy.
 The verdict was the largest verdict of any kind in Virginia in 2010 and one of the top 100 verdicts in the country.
-After the defendants refused to pay, Augie, along with his partner Bill Copley and their team, pursued the defendants in enforcement actions around the world and collected over $23 million of the judgment.
+After the defendants refused to pay, WMC pursued the defendants in enforcement actions around the world and collected over $23 million of the judgment.

-- Augie also represented a Holocaust survivor in a federal lawsuit brought against the Republic of Germany forrefusing to return artwork stolen by Hitler’s art dealer and hidden away by his son, Cornelius Gurlitt, for over 70 years.
+- Augie represented a Holocaust survivor in a federal lawsuit brought against the Republic of Germany for refusing to return artwork stolen by Hitler’s art dealer and hidden away by his son, Cornelius Gurlitt, for over 70 years.
 As a result of WMC’s aggressive representation, WMC’s client was the first to recover artwork from Gurlitt’s stash.